dcomtois/summarytools/README.md

 when not using RStudio: ![Example of dfSummary Output displayed in RStudio’s viewer](img/dfSummary_in_RStudio_Viewer.png)

-It is also possible to use `dfSummary()` in *Rmarkdown* documents.
+Of course, it is also possible to use `dfSummary()` in *Rmarkdown* documents.
+It is usually a good idea to exclude a column or two from the results, otherwise the table might be a bit too wide.
-Further down, we’ll see how to use *html* rendering to display graphics in their image form instead of their ascii replacements.

 ``` r
 dfSummary(tobacco, plain.ascii = FALSE, style = "grid", valid.col = FALSE)